 • Created precedent limiting government ability to ban entire categories of users from platforms

-• Recognized social media’s essential role in modern democratic participation and civic engagement
+• Recognized social media as a significant venue for modern democratic participation and civic engagement

-• Provided framework for evaluating future restrictions on digital platform access
+• Provided framework for evaluating future government restrictions on digital platform access

 Constitutional Analysis: The Court applied intermediate scrutiny to the North Carolina law, finding it failed to be narrowly tailored to serve the state’s legitimate interest in protecting minors.

-Unanimous Decision: All nine justices agreed the law was unconstitutionally broad, though Justice Alito’s concurrence criticized the majority’s “undisciplined dicta” about internet-as-public-forum analogies.
+8-0 Decision: The eight participating justices agreed the law was unconstitutionally broad (Justice Gorsuch did not participate), though Justice Alito’s concurrence criticized the majority’s “undisciplined dicta” about internet-as-public-forum analogies.

-Precedential Impact: The decision became the foundational case for First Amendment protection of social media access and digital speech rights.
+Precedential Impact: The decision became a leading precedent for First Amendment protection of social media access and digital speech rights.

 Digital Politics Implications